Q: Do you think it’s a good idea to add an authorized user to my credit card account?

 - It can be a way to help build credit for the authorized user, if their Social Security number is provided.
 In September 2007, FICO took away this “piggyback” privilege, but they reverted back in July 2008 and decided to count authorized users once again (and as of 2012 it continues to be that way).

 - If there’s one piece of advice you get from this post, it is that adding an authorized user to a credit card is almost always a bad idea when it comes to boyfriends/girlfriends.
 I can’t even begin to tell you how many horror stories I’ve heard.
 They thought because they were together for years it would be okay to do.
-Lo and behold, the relationship would go sour and the authorized user would rake up excessive amounts in charges.
+Lo and behold, the relationship would go sour and the authorized user would go to town making charges and maxing out their ex’s card.
 Unfortunately, the main cardholder would have no recourse since the other person was authorized to do that.
 So essentially, you are handing someone a blank check when you do this.

 - Parents like the idea that they can see where their kids are spending money, but the truth of the matter is that kids are crafty these days.
 They will buy a pack of smokes or bottle of booze at the grocery store so it looks like a food purchase.
 I’ve even heard of them going to a grocery or drugstore to buy a gift card (they usually offer them for dozens of different places).
 So the idea that the parent knows what their kid is buying is really an illusion.

 - Authorized users also have a tendency to spend more than if they were responsible for the charges, since it’s OPM (other people’s money).

 Just make sure you think long and hard before adding an authorized user to a credit card.

 Want to avoid trouble?
 Consider these 3 alternatives: